greezybacon/doku2trac/README.md

 Instructs `doku2trac` to convert *all* versions of each page.
-This is mostly useful when using the `--sql` or `--trac-admin` switches, since those are currently the only methods useful for importing all the versions of a wiki page into *trac*.
+This is mostly useful when using the `--sql` or `--trac-admin` switches, since those are currently the only methods useful for importing all the versions of a wiki page into *Trac*.
 If `--sql` is used, SQL insert statements are emitted for each version of the page.
 If `--trac-admin` is specified, then `trac-admin` is used to import each of the wiki pages from oldest to newest